Doing Legal Research

-Legal research can be very difficult, even for someone who knows the law.
+Legal research can be difficult, even for someone who knows the law.
 The links in this guide will help you find primary legal sources, like statutes (laws), court rules, administrative regulations, and caselaw.

 Jenkins Law Library is open to the public for a fee of $5 per day.
-You may conduct your own legal research in our collection.
-Internet computers with Lexis, Westlaw, and database access may be used for 1 hour per day.
-Word processing computers (no internet) and a typewriter are also available for extended use.
+You may conduct your own legal research using any of the print and electronic resources in our collection.
+Computers with the legal databases Lexis, Westlaw, and Bloomberg Law may be used for 1 hour per day.
+Internet and word processing computers are available for extended use.

-A reference librarian is always available to assist with the collection and computers, but cannot advise you on legal matters.
+A reference librarian is available to assist with finding and using books and searching the legal databases on the computers.
 Librarians and staff at Jenkins Law Library are not able to give legal advice, select or fill out forms, write briefs or memorandum, or conduct any research for you.
 The information found in this guide is not a substitute for professional legal advice.
-Jenkins Law Library assumes no responsibility and accepts no liability for actions taken by users of this research guide or the links provided therein.
+Jenkins Law Library assumes no responsibility and accepts no liability for actions taken by users of this research guide or the links provided within it.

 Our Research Guides offer guidance on where you can start your legal research at Jenkins for a selection of topics.
 If you decide to visit the library, our librarians can guide you to further sources that may help with your research.
-Please note that librarians cannot offer legal advice or help fill out forms.